LocalYes/aiskills/README.md

 # aiskills

-Semantic skill analysis for job postings, collage courses, and high school courses.
+Semantic skill analysis for job postings, college courses, and high school courses.

-# Rough process description:
+## Process overview

-- stanza and RAKE to segment input text into sentences.
+- Uses stanza and RAKE to split input text into sentences.
-- text-embedding-3-large for skill and text embeddings.
+- Embeds both skills and text with `text-embedding-3-large`.
-- custom skill filtering algorithm, to find top matching skills after cosine similarity
+- Runs a custom skill filtering algorithm—returns top matching skills using cosine similarity.
-- ChatGPT feedback loop to filter out FPs and FNs. (and in the case of courses, assess whether some skill is a realistic expectation).
+- Includes a ChatGPT feedback loop to reduce false positives/negatives.
+For courses, it can also check if certain skills are realistic.
-- outputs a ready JSON file.
+- Outputs a ready-to-use JSON file.

-# Optional features:
+## Optional features

-- Enahnce the skill coverage using clusters from the ESCO skill hierarchy.
+- **Enhance skill coverage with ESCO clusters:**
-  1. Get the skills for your text using *extract_skills_text_list* preferebly with *TOP_K_SKILLS=300*
+  1. Extract skills from your text with `extract_skills_text_list` (ideally with `TOP_K_SKILLS=300`).
-  2. Use the *get_truncated_skills* to get two versions of your skills, the original one with 300 (used for clusters), and the real skills from *get_truncated_skills*, preferebly 20-30.
+  2. Use `get_truncated_skills` to create two sets: a full set (300 skills, used for clusters), and a shorter, "real" set (20-30 recommended).
-  3. Use *populate_skills_using_clusters* to find most popular skill clusters from the 300 skills.
+  3. `populate_skills_using_clusters` can identify popular skill clusters in the large set.
-  4. Extend the real skills with the clusters skills.
+  4. Add the relevant cluster skills to your real set.
-  5. continue...
+  5. Continue as normal.

-(This process allows to have the most important skills recieved from the embeddings, and include ALL of the skills from most popular skill clusters, which, if you are using ChatGPT, is likely to gaurenty for no missed skills).
+This setup keeps you close to the important skills from the embeddings and brings in all the skills from popular clusters.
+If you use ChatGPT for review, you’re much less likely to miss something important.

-- Adjust the skill granularity, by changing the *TOP_K_MASKED_SKILLS*
+- **Adjust skill granularity:**
-  1. By making *TOP_K_MASKED_SKILLS* smaller you allow for skills which appear only in a few sentences, but with high confidence, to pass.
-Set value to (300 - 4,000)
+  1. Smaller `TOP_K_MASKED_SKILLS` values (300–4,000): lets through rarer but high-confidence skills (appearing in only a few sentences).
-  2. By making *TOP_K_MASKED_SKILLS* bigger you allow for skills which appear a lot in many sentence to pass.
-Set value to (11,000 - 13,000)
+  2. Larger values (11,000–13,000): lets through more frequent skills, even if confidence is moderate.

-(**IMPORTANT:** if your data is noise, a small *TOP_K_MASKED_SKILLS* will lead to poor performance.)
+  3. Note: If your data is noisy, setting `TOP_K_MASKED_SKILLS` too low will hurt results.

-# Other information
+## Other notes

-The system is almost fully based on cloud computing, thanks to OpenAI API.
-No GPU requirements
+- Runs almost entirely in the cloud using the OpenAI API.
+No GPU required.

-Price and processing latency
+- **Cost and speed:**
-- around 50k words / 1$        (200 job postings)
+  - About 50,000 words per $1 (roughly 200 job postings)
-- around 35k words / 1 hours   (150 job postings)
+  - About 35,000 words per hour (roughly 150 job postings)